Join the FAAAA

 - to seek Government funding to assist homeless Veterans.

-Unlike many ex-Service organisations we held membership numbers in 2016, but our situation is tenuous.
+Like many ex-Service organisations our membership numbers are slowly diminishing with an ageing community and lack of interest.
+The Association will cease to exist in the next decade or so if we can’t turn that around.
 We need more people if we are to further pursue the above activities and become more influential still.

 Each Division sets its own fees.
 A table of these is included below (Fees for Full Members).